kaushalnagrecha/wake-up-sleepy-head/README.md

                        │
                        ▼
           ┌────────────────────────┐
-          │  HTTP GET each endpoint │
+          │  HTTP GET each endpoint│
           └────────────┬───────────┘
                        │
               ┌────────┴────────┐